 Being impatient, I’ve put the test frame to use right away to see what’s wrong with the music of the family cuckoo clock.
 Once I’m done, I have a short list of things to do to the frame: 1) spray it with a few coats of clear polyurethane finish, 2) replace the hexagonal nuts with wing nuts so I don’t need a wrench to assemble or disassemble the frame, and 3) add washers on each end of each bolt, to distribute the pressure of the bolt head and nut over a wider surface.

 I haven’t included detailed plans here because you’ll want to create your own design to fit the size of lumber you buy, the size of your work area, and the type of clocks you want to test.
+I have included technical drawings (thanks to FreeCAD) of the pieces of my design, so you have something to modify to create your own design:

 Join the conversation in this item’s post on Twitter.